jamesleocodes/ETL_projects/README.md

 # ETL Project

-This project is a basic implementation of an ETL (Extract, Transform, Load) pipeline.
-It demonstrates how to extract data from a source, transform it to meet specific requirements, and load it into a target destination.
+This project demonstrates the process of extracting data from a source, transforming it to align with specific criteria, and loading it into a designated destination, such as a MySQL database.
+It also includes steps for setting up the MySQL database include installation, schema creation, connection configuration, and uploading transformed data into the tables.
+Additionally, it highlights the importance of incorporating unit tests to verify functionality at each stage of the pipeline and automated Continuous Integration (CI) workflows using GitHub Actions.
+The CI pipeline ensures reliability by automating tasks such as dependency installation, running tests, and validating changes whenever code is pushed or updated, streamlining development and maintaining high code quality.

 ## Features